This article will help you understand how Sendle’s pickups work and how to make it a smooth and easy process.

 - Fill in the details about the parcel you’re about to send.

-- Choose an estimated pickup date from the drop-down menu—it looks like this:
+- Choose an estimated pickup date from the drop-down menu:

 Leave helpful pickup instructions